mk-5/polygonal-io/README.md

     App.java
 ```

-Maybe you heard about "hexagonal architecture" , "ports&adapters", today I'd like to make your point of view a little bit easier.
-Polygon - you can ask why it's called "polygon" 🤔? because, to build something using polygons, every peace should match, right?
+Maybe you heard about "hexagonal architecture" , "ports&adapters", today I'd like to make the things a little bit more straightforward.
+Polygon - what is the "polygon" 🤔?
+To build something using polygons, every peace should match, right?
 Whatever polygons you choose -> they can be triangles, quarters, hexagons, doesn't meter, but they need to match with other polygons.
-In software development language it means that each polygon package (domain package) should have the same shape as other domain packages.
+In software development language it means that each domain package (polygon) should have the same shape as other domain packages, and the same amount of entrance/communication points (edges).

 ## Plug-in configuration